Second order hydrodynamics based on effective kinetic theory and electromagnetic signals from QGP: Thermal dilepton and photon production rates

 We note that, in Eq.~\eqref{dil_eqpm}, $f_q(\vec{p}) \equiv f_q^0 + f_q^0 \bar{f}_q^0\delta f_q$ represents the quark (anti-quark) momentum distribution function away from equilibrium, with the form of equilibrium distribution function $f_q^0$ as given by Eq.~\eqref{QPM_f0}.
 The viscous modification to the distribution function (Eq.~(\ref{delta_f1})) can be rewritten in terms of first order gradients of hydrodynamic quantities by employing Eq.~(\ref{I_order_ev}) and the form of $\delta f_q$ thus obtained is given below:

 where

 We intend to calculate the spectra of dileptons with large invariant mass i.e., $M >> T$.
-Hence we can approximate the distribution function with the Maxwell-Boltzmann one, $f(\vec{p}) \approx e^{-\omega/T}$.
-Keeping the terms upto second order in momenta, we write the total dilepton production rate as~\cite{Bhatt:2011kx}
+Hence we can approximate the distribution function with the Maxwell-Boltzmann one, $f(\vec{p}) \approx z_q e^{-\omega/T}$.
+Keeping the terms up to second order in momenta, we write the total dilepton production rate as~\cite{Bhatt:2011kx}

 The ideal part of the rate, within the EQPM is obtained as~\cite{Chandra:2015rdz,Naik:2021yph}

 The contribution to the thermal dilepton rate due to shear viscosity can be written as

 We note that, shear viscous correction to distribution function, $\delta f_\pi$ is qualitatively similar to the non-equilibrium correction obtained in Refs.~\cite{Bhalerao:2013aha,Naik:2021yph,Naik:2021yue}.
 Hence, by following the analysis of the above Refs., we obtain the contribution to the dilepton rate due to shear viscosity as